boolean-uk/csharp-api-cinema-challenge/README.md

 ## Instructions

 It's time to use everything you've learned up to this point!
-Your task is to build a complete API in Java using Spring Boot, Spring Data JPA and Hibernate.
+Your task is to build a complete API in C# using ASP.NET and Entity Framework.
 Treat this challenge like a real project, not just an exercise to complete.
 Take time to read documentation, experiment & discuss ideas with your peers and teachers.

 1. Fork this repository
 2. Clone your fork to your machine